-- your favorite toppings (I used capers and onions)
+- moderate amounts of your favorite toppings (I used capers and onions)

 - Flatten the bread dough into a disc that fits the pan.
 The dough should feel fluffy and slightly elastic.
 If it's too elastic, give it some time to relax its gluten strands.

-- Coat the pan very lightly with some olive oil, then transfer the dough onto it (1).
+- Unless you are using a non-stick pan, coat the pan very lightly with some olive oil, then transfer the dough onto it (1).